 Invertebrates range in size from microscopic mites to giant squid and are integral to ecosystems and their functioning.
 More than 97% of all described animal species lack a spine, and this course is an introductory survey of invertebrate diversity with an emphasis on intertidal habitats of Monterey Bay.
-Students will explore the form, function, evolution, and natural history of the major invertebrate groups through lectures, labs, and field trips.
-Prerequisite: BIO 81 or BIO 85 recommended.
+Students will explore the form, function, evolution, and natural history of the major invertebrate groups through reading, observation, and scientific illustration.
+This course takes place at Hopkins Marine Station, and consists of a one hour morning lecture and a three hour afternoon lab; both are mandatory.
+Students must attend the first meeting in person to guarantee their space in the course.
+Two field trips will be taken to local intertidal habitats.

 Term: Winter